Articles

 Theoretical and methodological reflections on the concept of cognitive fatigue

-In this article, we have focused on the concept of cognitive fatigue, also known as mental fatigue.
-After providing a definition, we have placed it in perspective with other similar concepts such as physical fatigue, central fatigue, and ego depletion.
-We have also addressed confounding variables commonly present in the literature.
+In this article, we examined the concept of cognitive fatigue, also known as mental fatigue.
+After providing a definition, we placed it in perspective with other related concepts such as physical fatigue, central fatigue, and ego depletion.
+We also discussed the confounding variables that are commonly present in the literature.

 In a second part, we examined various theories that attempt to explain cognitive fatigue, such as resource depletion, synaptic mechanisms, motivational orientation, and effort investment.
 We particularly discussed the possible synergy between these different explanations.